casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 ![](../../_static/img/red_pitaya/tut_adc_dac/gpio_adc_data_channel_1.png)

-You will now be able to monitor the ADC data using the logic analyser connected to E1 on the Red Pitaya - refer to 125-10 schematics [Red Pitaya DAC Docs: Datasheets and Schematics] (https://github.com/casper-astro/red_pitaya_docs).
+You will now be able to monitor the ADC data using the logic analyser connected to E1 on the Red Pitaya - refer to 125-10 schematics [Red Pitaya Docs: Github] (https://github.com/casper-astro/casper-hardware/tree/master/FPGA_Hosts/RED_PITAYA/docs).

 ### Add DAC ###
 We will now add the DAC yellow block in order to interface with the DAC device on the Red Pitaya.

 #### Add the DAC yellow block for analog to digital interfacing ####
-Add a Red Pitaya DAC yellow block from the CASPER XPS Blockset-> DACs, as shown below.
+Add a Red Pitaya DAC yellow block from the CASPER XPS Blockset -> DACs, as shown below.
 It will be used to interface to the DAC device on the Red Pitaya.
 Rename it to dac.
 Double click on the block to configure it and set the number of bits to be 10 bits wide.
 This should be hard coded for now.
 This will need to be changed for the bonus challenge exercise below.
-Add the From block as shown below, which connects the reset to the DAC yellow block and connect the ADC to the DAC as shown below.
+Add the From block, which connects the reset to the DAC yellow block and connect the ADC to the DAC as shown below.

 ![](../../_static/img/red_pitaya/tut_adc_dac/dac_yellow_clock_param.png)